Adaptive Backtracking Line Search: Empirical performance

 {\bf Methods.} We consider FISTA \citep{Beck2009} (\cref{alg:FISTA}) and BLS variants.
-For regular BLS, \(\rho=\{1/2,1/3,1/5\}\) and for adaptive BLS \(\rho=1/1.1 \approx .9\) mirroring the choice for AGD in the previous experiment.
-All BLS methods start with the same initial estimate of the Lipschitz constant and then increase it accordingly. {}
+For BLS, \(\rho=\{1/2,1/3,1/5\}\) and \(\rho=1/1.1 \approx .9\) for ABLS, mirroring the choice for AGD above.
+All BLS methods start with the same initial Lipschitz constant estimate increase it accordingly.

-{\bf Initialization.} For each dataset, we empirically find approximate values of \(\alpha_{0}=1/L_0\) at which backtracking becomes active, and then consider four variations based on these values, which are reported in \cref{sec:app-lin-inv}. {}
+{\bf Initialization.} For each dataset, we empirically find values of \(\alpha_{0}=1/L_0\) around which backtracking becomes active, and then increase them successively (values reported on \cref{sec:app-lin-inv}.)

-{\bf Results Summary.} The adaptive BLS FISTA variant outperforms the regular BLS variants across all datasets tested.
-Moreover, the best performing value of \(\rho\) used in the regular backtracking variant of FISTA changes from one dataset to the other.
-Since the Lipschitz constant estimate is monotone, function evaluations vary little from one method to the other and the overall impact on performance is small.
-Nevertheless, the adaptive variant requires fewer function evaluations for all datasets with the exception of \textsc{olivetti\_faces}.
+{\bf Results Summary.} The ABLS variant of FISTA outperforms its BLS counterparts across all datasets tested.
+Moreover, the best value of \(\rho\) for BLS changes from one dataset to the other.
+Since the Lipschitz constant estimate is monotone, function evaluations vary little across methods and have small impact on performance.
+Nevertheless, ABLS requires fewer function evaluations for all datasets.